badsyntax/express-project-boilerplate/README.md

 # express-project-boilerplate [![Build Status](https://travis-ci.org/badsyntax/express-project-boilerplate.png)](https://travis-ci.org/badsyntax/express-project-boilerplate)

-A starter project for building a modern JavaScript web application.
+A starter project for building modern JavaScript web applications.

+This project is not intended for others to use, and thus I can offer no support.
+Feel free to have a look around and steal any code you like that isn't copyrighted.

+I built this project as as a starter application for future web projects; as a reference; and as a means to learn new and exciting web technologies.

 This project uses the following technologies: